bigbagboom/qtxlsx2xls/README.md

 # qtxlsx2xls
-a tool used for convert xlsx to xls and vice versa
+a tool used for converting xlsx to xls and vice versa on windows x64 platform